BerndDoser/SPACE_CoE_Training_2024_05_07/speaker_notes.md

 We use Weights & Biases to track and orchestrate the training process.

-This development setup complies with the FAIR principles, providing stability while allowing for necessary flexibility to make steady improvements.
+This development setup complies with the FAIR principles, providing stability while allowing for the necessary flexibility to make steady improvements.

 ## The model